 Now for another theory.
 This game panned so hard they took the engine and made a "Free"-to-play version of it and shoved it on steam.
 Except they did.

-Just go play a good Ridge racer game.
+Just go play other Ridge Racer game that is not mentioned in this section.
 Hell, anything else really.